Welcome!

 Thursday, February 21, 2013

 This is simplicity at its tastiest.
-When you’re using few ingredients, make them the best they can be: fresh tomatoes, double-concentrated Italian tomato paste, fresh parsley, and the king of Italian cheeses, Parmigiano-Reggiano.
+When you’re using few ingredients, make them the best they can be: fresh tomatoes, double-concentrated Italian tomato paste, fresh herbs, and the king of Italian cheeses, Parmigiano-Reggiano.

 Serves 4